 An omphalocele can be clearly seen.
 This is because the abdominal contents stick out (protrude) through the belly button area.

 There are different sizes of omphaloceles.
 In small ones, only the intestines remain outside the body.
-In larger ones, the liver or spleen may be outside as well.
+In larger ones, the liver or other organs may be outside as well.

 Omphaloceles are repaired with surgery, although not always immediately.
-A sac protects the abdominal contents and allows time for other more serious problems (such as heart defects) to be dealt with first, if necessary.
+A sac protects the abdominal contents and may allow time for other more serious problems (such as heart defects) to be dealt with first, if necessary.

-To fix an omphalocele, the sac is covered with a special man-made material, which is then stitched in place to form what is referred to as a “silo”.
-Slowly, as the baby grows over time, the abdominal contents are pushed into the abdomen.
+To fix an omphalocele, the sac is covered with a special man-made material, which is then stitched in place to form what is called a silo.
+As the baby grows over time, the abdominal contents are pushed into the abdomen.

 When the omphalocele can comfortably fit within the abdominal cavity, the silo is removed and the abdomen is closed.

 Complete recovery is expected after surgery for an omphalocele.
 However, omphaloceles often occur with other birth defects.
 How well a child does depends on which other conditions the child has.